Noun Phrase Definition and Function in English

-It is a group of words (two or more) in a complete sentence or a large phrase that together works as a single noun in a sentence.
-The noun being described in a noun phrase is called the head of that phrase.
-It comprises a noun (or pronoun) and modifiers that can come before or after a noun (or pronoun).
+A noun phrase is a group of words (two or more) in a complete sentence or a large phrase that together works as a single noun in a sentence.
+The noun being described in a noun phrase is called the head of that noun phrase.
+A noun phrase comprises a noun (or pronoun) and modifiers that can come before or after a noun (or pronoun).

 Noun + Modifier or Modifier + Noun = Noun Phrase